 Stage Age

 i.
 Sensorimotor 2-7years

 ii.
 Pre operational 7-12 years

 iii.
-Concrete Operation 12 to adulthood
+Concrete Operation 12 years to adulthood

 iv.
 Formal operational Birth to 2 years

+- •

-5.4 NATURE OF INDIVIDUAL DIFFERENCES
+7.3 NATURE OF INDIVIDUAL DIFFERENCES

 Human traits or qualities are not found in the dichotomous state of "present" or "absent".
 All persons do have common traits.
-But the amount and proportion of such traits differ from person to person leading to uniqueness of personality and behaviour.
-So individual differences are of quantity and proportion and not of quality they are one of degree not one of kind.
+But, the amount and proportion of such traits differ from person to person leading to uniqueness of personality and behaviour.
+So, individual differences are of quantity and proportion and not of quality they are one of degree not one of kind.
 Human attributes are present in the form of "Normal distribution" with majority exhibiting 'average degree'.
 Individual differences lend variety and colour to life.

-5.5 FACTORS CAUSING INDIVIDUAL DIFFERENCES
+7.4 FACTORS CAUSING INDIVIDUAL DIFFERENCES

-- 1. Differences among individuals can be attributed to variations in hereditary endowment or environmental stimulation or both It can be observed that people belong to different hereditary stock and hence differ in their native endowments and characteristics. - 2.
-Similarly environment influences and simulations experienced by the individuals right from their conceptions in the womb of their mothers cause differences among individuals. - 3.
-Maturation learning and training are also responsible for the occurrence of individual differences among human beings
+1. Differences among individuals can be attributed to variations in hereditary environment or environmental stimulation or both.
+It can be observed that people belong to different hereditary stock and hence differ in their native environment and characteristics.

+2. Similarly. environment influences and simulations experienced by the individuals' right from their conceptions in the womb of their mothers cause differences among individuals.
-4. Differential amount of secretion of hormones by ductless glands in different individuals result in the differences in individuals functioning.

-Differences in Physical stature and intelligence of individuals are largely determined by heredity while variations in interests morality discipline, attitude etc are due to environmental influences.
+- 3. Maturation, learning and training are also responsible for the occurrence of individual differences among human beings - 4.
+Differential amount of secretion of hormones by ductless glands in different individuals result in the differences in individuals functioning. - 5.
+Differences in physical stature and intelligence of individuals are largely determined by heredity while variations in interests, morality discipline, attitude etc. are due to environmental influences.

-5.6 SIGNIFICANCE OF INDIVIDUAL DIFFERENCES TO A CLASSROOM TEACHER
+7.5 SIGNIFICANCE OF INDIVIDUAL DIFFERENCES TO A CLASSROOM TEACHER